-One of the first things we learned in yoga teacher training was the feet are our foundation.
+One of the first things we learned in my movement teacher trainings was the feet are our foundation.
 When we have problems in our ankles, knees, hips, spine, shoulders or neck, look at the feet first.
-We were taught to have students lift and spread their toes in tadasana as a way of stretching and strengthening the muscles of the feet.
+We were taught to have students stand in mountain pose and lift and spread their toes in as a way of stretching and strengthening the muscles of the feet.

 Where do the problems come from?
 Footwear for one: We wear shoes with heels.
 By putting our feet in shoes with heels, from running shoes to stilettos, we throw the body out of alignment.
 Shoes with heels and stiff soles mean that the 26 bones, 100 muscles and 33 joints aren’t moving and footwear like flipflops that don’t attach to the foot force our toes to grip to keep them on.
 In addition, we sit too much, we stand wrong and we don’t walk enough.
 I wrote about overall alignment in this post, but let’s look at what you can do to start to make your feet happier!